Hendrix-CS/csci270/labs/art.md

 4. Add `y 0.5` to the recursive call.
 How does it change its behavior?

-5. Change the `size` parameter to `1.05`.
+5. Remove `y 0.5`, then change the `size` parameter to `1.05`.
 How does it change its behavior?

+6. Change the `size` parameter back to `0.95', then add `rotate 15` to the recursive call.
+How does it change its behavior?

 ## Step 3: Research

 Browse the [Gallery](https://www.contextfreeart.org/gallery/).
 Select three pieces of art that you find appealing.
 For each one:
-6. Why do you find it appealing?
+7. Why do you find it appealing?
-7. How does it work?
+8. How does it work?
 Peruse the [documentation](https://github.com/MtnViewJohn/context-free/wiki) to decode the various language constructs each example utilizes.
 Explain each novel language construct you encounter.

 **Note**: There were significant changes to the language syntax going to Version 3, which is the current version.
 Some of the gallery art uses Version 2.
 Read over the